19hours/sg-statutes/Acts/Environmental Public Health Act.md

 [22/99]

 (3) The Environmental Control Officer employed under this section shall be employed on a full-time or part-time basis, as may be specified in the order under subsection (1), for the purpose of exercising general supervision within the construction sites of the observance of the provisions of this Act, the Control of Vectors and Pesticides Act (Cap.
 59), the Environmental Protection and Management Act (Cap.
 94A) and the Sewerage and Drainage Act (Cap.
-294) and any regulations made thereunder.
+294), and any regulations made thereunder.

 [22/99]

+[26/2007 wef 01/01/2008]

 (4) The Environmental Control Officer shall possess such qualifications or have received such training as the Agency may, with the approval of the Minister, from time to time, by notification in theGazette, prescribe.